MicrosoftDocs/SupportArticles-docs/support/visualstudio/issues-workarounds-vs-2012-setup.md

 This error typically occurs when an installation of the .NET Framework that is separate from Visual Studio is already in progress.
 Because many components of the Visual Studio installer depend on the .NET Framework, an attempt to install the .NET Framework while Visual Studio is being installed can cause unexpected behavior.
 To work around this issue, wait for the .NET Framework installer to finish before you install Visual Studio.

-## Web Deploy 3.0 - Certificate warning or Unable to locate package source error
+## Web Deploy 3.0 - Certificate warning or unable to locate package source error

 A warning related to WebDeploy 3.0 may cause two types of problems: